Early Education and Support Division

 Section 18134, Exceptions to Calculation of Adjusted Monthly Income (as defined in section 18078) for Military Personnel has been added to Subchapter 4.
 State Preschool, Article 2, Enrollment Priorities.
 The new section states:

 Program vacancies shall be filled first by children pursuant to all statutorily mandated priorities.
-For programs located on or in close proximity to a military base, for purposes of determining eligibility and income ranking for families when an individual counted in the family size is on federal active duty, state active duty, active duty for special work, or Active Guard and Reserve duty in the military, and the families reside on a military base or in military housing, the contractor may, with prior written approval from the Child Development Division, exclude the amount of the basic allowance for housing provided to the individual pursuant to 37 USC 403.
+For programs located on or in close proximity to a military base, for purposes of determining eligibility and income ranking for families when an individual counted in the family size is on federal active duty, state active duty, active duty for special work, or Active Guard and Reserve duty in the military, and the families reside on a military base or in military housing, the contractor may, with prior written approval from the Early Education and Support Division, exclude the amount of the basic allowance for housing provided to the individual pursuant to 37 USC 403.

 In order to implement these regulations, State Preschool contractors operating programs on or in close proximity to a military base that have vacancies after enrolling all eligible children, must submit a written request to their assigned field services consultant to obtain prior written approval to exclude the basic housing allowance for military personnel.
 The written request must include:

 - The name and address of the facility where the State Preschool or State Preschool full-day services are provided.